once-aday/map675-module-01-once-aday-assignment-01/README.md

 Icon attribution html: Icons made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

 <h2>espn-wwos-dataset branch</h2>

-*ESPN Wide World of Sports OSMBuildings GeoJSON*
+*ESPN Wide World of Sports OSMBuildings GeoJSON*:

 I have exported a geojson of the ESPN WWoS Complex of buildings, these objects are missing the height and color attributes that tell the OSMB API to give the buildings 3D height (in meters) and color them when rendered on the map.